Support Us Button Widget

 • The parade route begins at Broadway Station and ends at Andrew Square.

-• Pro tip: Take the Red Line and avoid trying to find parking on busy streets.
-There’s also a free shuttle running from South Station to South Boston between 10:30 a.m. and 6 p.m.
+• Pro tip: Take the Red Line and avoid street closures and trying to find parking on busy streets.
+There’s also a free shuttle running from South Station to South Boston between 9:30 a.m. and 5 p.m.

-Catch the best views of the parade from one of the many restaurants along the route, or find a spot in the crowds between Broadway Station and L Street — it’s a great place to experience the energy.
-If you are looking for a less crowded area, check out Medal of Honor Park or Thomas Park.
+Catch the best views from one of the many restaurants along the route, or find a spot in the crowds between Broadway Station and L Street — it’s a great place to experience the energy.
+If you’re looking for a less crowded area, check out Medal of Honor Park or Thomas Park.